Case Study — K-12

 One typosquat domain.

 An email from pearson.quest, impersonating Pearson Education, triggered two wire transfers from a rural Tennessee district.
 Only $742K was recovered.
 The suss.
-API scores this exact attack at 85% risk.
+API scores this exact attack.

 The display name said "Pearson Education."
 The actual domain was hiding behind it.
 Here is what a free pilot would have caught at the first email.